udaysharma1501/Uday-s-Goal-Setter-App/README.md

 6. if the dev server doesnt automatically open it - go to yoru desired browser and navigate to 'http://localhost:3000'

 7. congratulations - you can now register and login as a user AND create, fetch and delete your desired goals.

+TECH USED - MERN (MongoDB, ExpressJS, ReactJS, NodeJS) Stack, HTML/CSS, JavaScript, JWT (JSON Web Tokens), Redux, Redux Toolkit, Deployed using render.com